sourcegraph/about/handbook/product/product_learning.md

 **Author**: Eric Brody-Moore

 **Overview**: We processed sessions on Sourcegraph Cloud to categorize them as successful or failed search sessions and, most notably, how they correlates to week 1 retention.

-At its core, a successful session includes a click into search results.
+**Caveat**: Our current defition/proxy of a successful session is a click into search results.
+This will evolve over time to become more accurate.
 See more context in the [RFC](https://docs.google.com/document/d/1hzW3kjnIJHzgh8JgCqVXVn7wJbzvCnT14LsaCT95S8E/edit?ts=608c6eb3#).
-Our definition of a successful session may have to change in the future.

 ### Search session success/failure

 *Conclusion*: one successful session (in its definition today) does not lead to realization of the value proposition and week 1 retention.

 This supports the need for a lot of projects/ideas already in motion:
-- Including code intelligence in search results (hovering leads to 2x retention compared to only searching)
+- Including code intelligence in search results (hovering is 2x retention correlated with retention than submitting a search)
 - Improvements to the search tour.
 60% of failed search sessions had two or less searches, which were most likely low quality searches

 What I *think* will help but have no quantitative proof from this analysis: